THE FOLLOWING MAY NOT BE REPRODUCED

 Are you using sophisticated computer software?

 No, not at all.
 I don't think it's necessary.
 I don't care about seeing the plot from various angles and I rarely design to scale.
 I design to position.
-I guess I have been doing it long enough that I can easily envision what I create.
+I guess I have been doing it long enough that I can easily envision what I want to create.
 So it's not necessary to have every aspect of my plot shown to me by a computer through various perspective renderings.
 I simply place fixtures in the locations required and usually need only know which fixture is next to what on the pipe or truss, and its rough position in relation to the stage and the set.

 As such, I use a basic Paint program (NeoPaint for DOS) in which I have designed my own lighting symbols.
 (There are commercial symbols available, but I never liked them.)
 When working on a design I open two panes (windows), one with the plot and the other with the fixture symbols.
 I then copy & paste each symbol into the new plot as it is needed.
 This operation is done very quickly via keyboard shortcuts save for the selection of the required symbol.
 For banks of lights, I have representations of three, four, five and six fixtures in my symbol inventory so as to save copying & pasting each one individually.
 Also included are barndoors, floor bases, stands, followspots, special effects lighting and so on.